bi-zone/bizone-ti-lib/README.md

 ```

 `dq_response` variable type is dict.\
-The `dq_response` variable contains the raw response from the TI.
+The `dq_response` variable contains the raw response from the TI platform.

 ## Create data with DQ